turris-cz/user-docs/docs/geek/testing.md

 ### HBK - _Here Be Kittens_

 Automatic builds the next fixup (e.g. 5.1.8) release will be based on.
-Combines the latest stable OpenWRT and stable Turris features.
+Combines the latest stable OpenWrt and stable Turris features.

 Suitable for people interested in testing future fixes and not minding occasional bugs.
 As this is an integration branch, it breaks from time to time.
 But nothing